 On December 20, 2018, the U.S. Agriculture Improvement Act of 2018 (the "2018 Farm Bill") was signed into law.
 Prior to its enactment, the U.S. federal government did not distinguish between cannabis and hemp and the entire plant species Cannabis sativa L. (subject to narrow exceptions applicable to specific portions of the plant) was scheduled as a controlled substance under the CSA.
 Therefore, the cultivation of hemp for any purpose in the United States without a Schedule I registration with the U.S. Drug Enforcement Agency ("DEA") was federally illegal, unless exempted by Section 7606 of the Agricultural Act of 2014 (the "2014 Farm Bill").
-The 2018 Farm Bill removed hemp (which is defined as "the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of marijuana in the CSA, thereby removing hemp and its derivatives from DEA purview as a controlled substance.
+The 2018 Farm Bill removed hemp (which is defined as "the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts and salts of isomers, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis") and its derivatives, extracts and cannabinoids, including CBD derived from hemp, from the definition of marijuana in the CSA, thereby removing hemp and its derivatives from DEA purview as a controlled substance.
 The 2018 Farm Bill also amends the Agricultural Marketing Act of 1946 to allow for the commercial production of hemp in the United States under the purview of the United States Department of Agriculture (the "USDA") in coordination with state departments of agriculture that elect to have primary regulatory authority over hemp production in their respective jurisdictions.
 Pursuant to the 2018 Farm Bill, states, U.S. territories and tribal governments may adopt their own regulatory plans for hemp production even if more restrictive than federal regulations so long as they meet minimum federal standards and are approved by the USDA.
 Hemp production in states and tribal territories that do not choose to submit their own plans and that do not prohibit hemp production will be governed by USDA regulation.